r0han99/CSCI-5253-HW/README.md

 ##### Note ~ Edit Credentials

-In order to execute the lab-3 code, nagivate to `/dags/secrets.env` replace the credentials items with your own before running the `docker-compose.yml`
+In order to execute the lab-3 code, nagivate to `/dags/secrets.env` replace the credentials items with your own before running the `docker-compose.yml`.
+And, in order establish the relationships between the tables please run the `init.sql` file.

 ----